FasterSpeeding/Privacy.py/README.md

 A Python wrapper for the [Privacy API](https://developer.privacy.com/).

 ## Installation
-To install Privacy.py with pip, simply run this:
+To install Privacy.py into your environment, simply run this:
 ```
 pip install Privacy.py
 ```